jack-the-coder/globetrot2/README.md

 # globetrot

+*This version is now obsolete and not supported.
+Try eado/globetrot instead.*

+## Original Content:

 A website, no description needed.

 Actually, a website to advertise a fictional service project to Tanzania.

 Home-rolled HTML and CSS.

-This version is now obsolete and not supported.
-Try eado/globetrot instead.
+*This version is now obsolete and not supported.
+Try eado/globetrot instead.*